-Financial asset IFRS 9 Classification Cash Fair value through profit and loss Reclamation bond Financial asset measured at amortized cost Other receivables Financial asset measured at amortized cost Accounts payable and accrued liabilities Financial liability measured at amortized cost
+Financial instrument IFRS 9 Classification Cash Fair value through profit or loss Receivables Financial asset measured at amortized cost Reclamation bond Financial asset measured at amortized cost Loan payable Financial liability measured at amortized cost Accounts payable and accrued liabilities Financial liability measured at amortized cost

-Financial liabilities other than derivative liabilities are recognized initially at fair value and are subsequently stated at amortized cost.
+Financial liabilities are recognized initially at fair value and are subsequently stated at amortized cost.
 Transaction costs on financial assets and liabilities other than those classified at fair value through profit or loss are treated as part of the carrying value of the asset or liability.
 Transaction costs for assets and liabilities at fair value through profit or loss are expensed as incurred.